SnaetWarre/mlops-sports-ball-classification/.github/README.md

 This repository contains a unified MLOps pipeline that automates the entire machine learning lifecycle for sports ball image classification.

+## ✨ Key Features

+- **Semantic Versioning**: Docker images are tagged with version numbers (e.g., `1.0.42-a1b2c3d`) for full traceability
+- **Discord Notifications**: Real-time deployment status updates sent to Discord
+- **Health Check Integration**: Automated health checks with pass/fail reporting
+- **Full MLOps Pipeline**: From training to deployment in a single workflow

 ## 🔄 Unified Workflow

 The single workflow `mlops-pipeline.yml` handles everything: